The 10 Best Acoustic Guitar Amplifiers

 video play icon

-This wiki has been updated 29 times since it was first published in October of 2016.
+This wiki has been updated 30 times since it was first published in October of 2016.
 Whether it's used as a standalone unit in smaller venues or as part of the backline at large concerts, an acoustic guitar amplifier is often an essential piece of equipment.
 We've included a variety of models suitable for a wide range of musicians — from studio session artists to subway buskers — and ranked them by their sound quality, equalization controls, portability, and power.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Boss Singer Pro 120